peterse/peterse.github.io/docs/_posts/2023-06-06-Early-bird-gets-the-worm.md

 #### Acknowledgements

 Parts of the analysis code were written by Github Copilot and GPT-4 (with additional credit due to Stack Overflow and Github users who supplied training data).
 None of this writeup was produced using LLMs.
+Thanks to Shayan Majidy for providing great feedback.
 I used `matplotlib` to produce plots.
 I used the [`sickle`](https://github.com/mloesch/sickle) OAI-PMH client to access records.

 ---